Saffana/fishing-wlan/report/report.md

 Then, if we look to the target's ARP table, we can see that he uses our gateway.
 At this point, the target can't reach the internet since he is asking to our gateway.
 To make him communicate throw the attacker's gateway, we need to activate the IP forwarding.
-So now,
+So now, the target can surf on the internet, the MITM is in palce, the hacker can see what is comming throw his connections.

 ###1.1.1.2 DNS Step
-This step is necessary for the MITM attack.
+This step is necessary to exploit a MITM attack.
 The purpose of the DNSSpoofing is to intercept the target's DNS requests to be able, if required, to redirect them.
-Le but du DNSSpoofing est d'intercepter les requetes DNS de la cible pour pouvoir si necessaire la rediriger.

 ###1.2 - what we did to legally test security flaw